How to Make Beautiful Winter Mantel Decor

 Often, a fireplace or mantel is a special feature in a room.
 As a result, how you decorate it can set the tone for your entire home!

-Just because Christmas is over doesn’t mean your winter mantel decor cannot still help you create a cozy space to enjoy the long winter evenings!
+Just because Christmas is over doesn’t mean your winter fireplace mantel decor cannot still help you create a cozy space to enjoy the long winter evenings!

 How do you decorate a mantle in the winter?